-You can ask HM Revenue and Customs (HMRC) for a record of your employment history, eg if you’re making a compensation claim for:
+You can ask HM Revenue and Customs (HMRC) for a record of your employment history, for example if you’re making a compensation claim for:

-- an industrial injury (eg asbestosis or industrial deafness)
+- an industrial injury (for example asbestosis or industrial deafness)

 - a road traffic accident